Latest Weather Forecast - Friday 6th March, 2026 (6 pm)

 FOR ST VINCENT AND THE GRENADINES

-A Small-craft and High Surf Advisory is in effect for St Vincent and the Grenadines and its coastal waters from today 12:00 Noon Wednesday 25th February 2026 until 6:00 pm Saturday 28th February, 2026.
+The Small-craft and High Surf Advisory remains in for St Vincent and the Grenadines and its coastal waters until further notice.

 A Small-Craft Advisory is issued when sustained winds of 37 to 46 km/h (23 to 29 mph) and/or sea swells of 2.5 to 3.0 meters (8 to 10 feet) are affecting or forecast to affect the marine area within the next 36 hours.